 Talk It Out

 When given time to rest the mind, many people report that when they return their attention to the outside world, they’re better able to identify and cope with their stressors.
 This makes sense, as the American Heart Association points out that people are better able to talk things out after a good night’s sleep or taking a walk.
 Talking it out doesn’t have to be done with another person either.
-While it's helpful to have a friendly, listening ear, many people find they’re better able to handle stress through journaling or list-making.
+While it’s helpful to have a friendly, listening ear, many people find they’re better able to handle stress through journaling or list-making.
 Large, stressful projects are often less stressful when broken down into small, manageable to-do lists.
 And many people find that stressors with no easy or quick solution are more manageable when they’re brought into the light of day by jotting it all down in a notebook.
 However, for more serious issues, you should consider getting in touch with a psychotherapist to make sure you’re getting proper care

 There are many other changes that can be useful in reducing the health effects of chronic stress: cultivating new hobbies, changing careers, spending more time with friends and family, volunteering, etc. There are as many changes that help reduce stress as there are stressed out people to try them.
 And while there’s no “one-size-fits-all” solution for reducing stress, taken in order these four ideas can provide a blueprint for those who want to reduce and/or better manage their stress.